Theory of topological modules and continuous linear maps. #

 Continuous linear maps between modules.
 We only put the type classes that are necessary for the

-will be topological modules over the topological
+definition, although in applications M and M₂ will be topological modules over the topological

-ring R
+ring R.

 - toFun : M → M₂